microsoft/azure-openai-service-proxy/docs/docs/20-service-installation/10-OpenAI-Proxy.md

 # OpenAI proxy service

-The solution consists of two parts; the proxy service and a web client with a similar look and feel to the official Azure OpenAI Playground.
-The proxy service is a Python FastAPI app that proxies requests to the OpenAI API.
+The solution consists of three parts; the proxy service, the proxy playground, with a similar look and feel to the official Azure OpenAI Playground, and event admin.

 ## Setup